 My goal is that individuals who struggle with happiness will find regular contentment; a better way to get through life.
 From my diverse experiences I have learned that:

 In addition to my private therapy and coaching practice, I work as a psychotherapist for the Jewish Board of Family and Children's Services.
-Currently, I work with individuals of all ages as well as couples and families.
+Currently, I work with adults of all ages as well as couples.
 I help people work through a variety of issues related to life events.
 In the recent past, I worked with older adults as a memory training counselor and as an adjunct professor for the graduate program at The College of New Rochelle.

 Throughout my adult life I have searched for knowledge on how to identify personal fulfillment, improve health and wellness, build momentum for personal transformation, and acquire a sense of balance.
 My experience and training have led to a deep understanding about the process of change.

 My approach is direct and action-oriented, with access to mindfulness.